 These bench press tips will improve your bench pressing power instantly, while also allowing you to see consistent and long-term strength gains.

 The barbell bench press is quite possibly the most popular weight lifting exercise in the world.
-While it may be a somewhat over-hyped compared to full body lifts like squats or power cleans, the fact remains…
+While it may be somewhat over-hyped compared to full body lifts like squats or power cleans, the fact remains…

 …The bench press is the single most effective pushing exercise for lifting the maximum amount of weight using your upper body muscles.
 Put simply, it enables you to gain muscle mass and build strength in your chest, arms and shoulders — fast.

-This page explains simple bench press tips and tweaks for that can make a “night and day” difference in your performance, and your shoulder health.
+This page explains simple bench press tips and tweaks that can make a “night and day” difference in your performance, and your shoulder health.

-Performing other weight lifting exercises that use the same muscle groups as benching can cause the muscles to fatique.
-Thus, making you weaker on the bench press.
+Performing other weight lifting exercises that use the same muscle groups as benching can cause the muscles to fatigue, thus making you weaker on the bench press.

-- Warm Up Properly.
 This is one of the simplest and most intuitive bench press tips, yet many weight trainees underestimate its importance.
 Your strength is inhibited if you fail to warm up properly.
 There are three goals when warming up for the bench press exercise:

 - Blood Flow & Heart Rage.
 Increase your blood flow directly to the chest and arm muscles.
 This naturally means your heart rate will increase to pump the blood.

 - Weight Acclimation.
 Incrementally build your way up to the heavier weights that you’ll be using during the bench press.
 Your body and your mind must be prepped for lifting heavy loads.

 - Avoid Fatigue.
 You want to do all of the above without fatiguing your muscles, which also weakens your maximum strength potential.